STI, Malaysia, Indonesia stocks down at midday as oil spikes

-STI, Malaysia, Indonesia stocks down at midday as oil spikes; analysts flag impact on South-east Asia
+STI, Malaysia, Indonesia stocks down as oil spikes; analysts flag impact on South-east Asia

-[SINGAPORE] Wider Asia markets tumbled on Monday (Mar 9), with South Korean and Japan indices leading losses, following a significant oil price surge.
+[SINGAPORE] Wider Asia markets tumbled on Monday (Mar 9), with South Korean and Japan indices leading losses, as investors grow increasingly nervous about the impact of a widening Middle East conflict and rising oil prices.

-Prices of oil climbed past US$100 a barrel – the highest in nearly four years – as West Texas Intermediate crude oil was up 29 per cent at over US$117.
-Brent crude also surged as much as 28 per cent to US$118.73 in what was its biggest jump in nearly six years.
+Prices of oil climbed past US$100 a barrel – the highest since Russia’s invasion of Ukraine in mid-2022 – as West Texas Intermediate crude oil was up 29 per cent at more than US$117.
+Brent crude also surged as much as 28 per cent to US$118.73, in what was its biggest jump in nearly six years.

-Energy players such as Rex International was up 10.5 per cent at mid-day, while RH PetroGas gained 28.6 per cent.
-Geo Energy Resources opened 5.4 per cent up, but was down 1.1 per cent by mid-day.
+“The geopolitical risk premiums have spiked,” said Selena Ling, chief economist and head of OCBC Group Research, adding that the duration of the conflict and any potential stabilisation action will be key.

-Hong Kong’s Hang Seng Index was down 2.6 per cent at midday, and the CSI 300 in Shanghai also was down 1.7 per cent.
-In Thailand, the SET50 index was down 3.8 per cent in the afternoon.
+With Singapore exposed to crude oil and liquefied natural gas prices as a small open net importer, the current conflict could have as big of an impact as much as the Gulf War did, if not more.

 Navigate Asia in